divvungiellatekno/course-HU-2023/slides.md

 <img src="/sme-keyboard-speller-dark.jpeg" class="m-10 h-80 rounded shadow" />

-The speller is exactly the same fst-based speller as described below, with slight adaptions of the error model to fit the keyboard layout and the errors typically made.
+The speller is exactly the same fst-based speller as described below
+- … with slight adaptions of the error model to cover mis-hits based on the keyboard layout

 ---
 layout: two-cols